Clockwork Alchemy Costume Rules & Limitations

 - All con attendees must wear shoes at all times while in official convention space.
 Even if a character goes barefoot, the cosplayer must wear footwear for safety.

-- Costumes and daily wear shall not expose the body in such a way as to be deemed indecent exposure under California and City of Burlingame ordinances.
+- Costumes and daily wear shall not expose the body in such a way as to be deemed indecent exposure under California and City of San Mateo ordinances.
 Private parts must be covered in an opaque material and not be subject to slippage or gaps.
 Liquid Latex or other conformal body coatings will be judged on a case by case basis.

 - All costumes worn within the hotel must fit through a standard doorway.